galaxy8691/BSystem/README.md

 ## Core Components Users Need

-As a user, you only need to understand and use the following 6 key components:
+As a user, you only need to understand and use the following components:

+### Standard Behavior Tree (Full Features)
 - **BSystem**: The root node of the behavior tree, manages the execution and state of the entire behavior tree, **must set actor and init_state**
 - **BSequence**: Executes child nodes in sequence until encountering a failure or all succeed
 - **BSelector**: Selects a child node to execute until finding a successful node